HLTech/vaunt/README.md

 It is possible to provide properties with JMS destination names.

-Enums:
-Values of each sent enum must be a subset of corresponding enum values expected to be received.
-Corresponding enum might be of String type as well.

 Fields contained in message on provider side must be a superset of fields contained in message on consumer side.
+Same applies to enums.
+Enum on provider side can be represented by String as well.
+It requires setting DeserializationFeature.READ_UNKNOWN_ENUM_VALUES_AS_NULL in ObjectMapper (or equivalent) in producer and @JsonIgnoreProperties(ignoreUnknown = true) (or equivalent) in case of Strings.

 Vaunt-Generator does not use "ref" (i. e. uses inlining) with the exception of JsonSchema (threat of StackOverflow).